mirror/dd-wrt/src/router/tor/doc/HACKING/CodingStandards.md

    - Run configure with `--enable-fatal-warnings`
    - Document your functions
    - Write unit tests
-   - Run `make test-full` to test against all unit and integration tests.
+   - Run `make check` before submitting a patch
-   - Run `make distcheck` to ensure the distribution works
+   - Run `make distcheck` if you have made changes to build system components
    - Add a file in `changes` for your branch.

 Patch checklist